sumeshi/mft2es/README.md

 ## Contributing

-The source code for mft2es is hosted on GitHub, and you can download, fork, and review it from this repository (https://github.com/sumeshi/mft2es).
+The source code for mft2es is hosted on GitHub.
+You can download, fork, and review it from this repository: https://github.com/sumeshi/mft2es.
 Please report issues and feature requests. :sushi: :sushi: :sushi:

 ## Included in

 - [Tsurugi Linux [Lab] 2022 - 2024](https://tsurugi-linux.org/) - DFIR Linux distribution

 Thank you for your interest in mft2es!

 ## License

 mft2es is released under the [MIT](https://github.com/sumeshi/mft2es/blob/master/LICENSE) License.

-Powered by the following libraries:
+Powered by following libraries:
 - [pymft-rs](https://github.com/omerbenamram/pymft-rs)
 - [Nuitka](https://github.com/Nuitka/Nuitka)